stkr3-1/AGS-Modding-Git/README.md

 ## AGS Minecraft Mod Packs README

-A collection of Minecraft modpacks created by arktischer141 and striker_three_one .These modpacks may contain copywritten material, all credit belongs to the orignal owners.
+A collection of Minecraft modpacks created by arktischer141, striker_three_one, and HomelessHoboGames .These modpacks may contain copywritten material, all credit belongs to the orignal owners.

 ## Installation